Learn how to craft advanced animations with InVision Studio.

 Animations vs. Transitions

-Over the course of the series we’ve been using three simple scenes, one of which has a trigger, and another of which has a modal that reveals itself upon the click of that trigger.
+During the course of the series we’ve been using three simple scenes, one of which has a trigger, and another of which has a modal that reveals itself upon the click of that trigger.
 In this InVision Studio animation tutorial we’ll animate this modal as the user activates and dismisses it, as opposed to simply linking the screens together as if the modal were an actual screen, which is how the user flow is implied in its current state.

 As briefly described above, an animation requires both a before and after state, and there’s a fair bit to consider when creating these states.
 The way the mockup is designed right now is actually incorrect, because even though the modal doesn’t appear in the before state, its should still exist as an invisible element.
 Studio can’t determine how to transition the element into view if it doesn’t exist in the before state.